Special Educational Needs

 How are staff trained to support children with SEND?

-The Inclusion Leader is currently completing the National Award for Special Educational Needs Coordination.
+The Inclusion Leader has completed the National Award for Special Educational Needs Coordination.
 She has many years’ experience of teaching in mainstream education and also in a special school for children with Autistic Spectrum Disorder and Speech and Language needs.
 She attends termly meetings of the Local Inclusion Forum Team and local Additional Educational Needs updates to keep up to date with good practice.
 This information and experience is used to provide staff training.

 Our Teaching Assistants take part in a programme of training within school, but also have the opportunity to complete more specialised training courses locally.
 These include play therapy, social stories and managing challenging behaviour needs.